-Unfortunately, many Australian Shepherds are predisposed to hip dysplasia, cancer, and epilepsy.
+Unfortunately, many Australian Shepherds are predisposed to hip and elbow dysplasia, cancer, and epilepsy.
 This is why it is critical to take the best possible care of your Australian Shepherd in order for them to live a long and healthy life.

 The Average Australian Shepherd Life Cycle

 Let’s go through the steps that an Australian Shepherd must go through in order to become the lovely dog that we all know and love today.

 The weight of newborn Australian Shepherd puppies varies, but it quickly doubles after the first week of life.
 Australian Shepherd puppies, like other puppies, are born blind and deaf and rely on their mothers to maintain their body temperatures.
 After the first three weeks, Australian Shepherd puppies can see and hear for the first time.
 It is important that the first 8 weeks of an Australian Shepherd’s life be spent with its mother.

 Australian Shepherds are now between the ages of 4 and 6 months.
 At this time, they can weigh anything from 18 to 25 pounds and resemble little adults.
 Training is essential at this stage in your puppy’s life to guarantee that he or she learns right from wrong and avoids any damaging behavior that may arise in the future.
 Aussies will begin to demonstrate playful activity at this period, but because they are prone to dysplasia, too much exercise at this vulnerable stage is not suggested.